Talking therapy in the UK is becoming more widely available on the NHS and is expected to expand over the next few years.

 - Mind for mental health problems,

-Some employers provide counselling for their employees and many colleges and universities offer free therapy to students who need it.
+Some employers provide counseling for their employees and many colleges and universities offer free therapy to students who need it.

 Getting talking treatment on the NHS can be more difficult for some groups, such as black and elderly people, even though they’re just as entitled to it and as likely to benefit from it as anyone else.

 Whatever your background, you have the right to be offered talking treatment if it could help you.
 You can expect NHS services to do everything they can to improve your access to talking treatment.
 Ask your GP for a referral for talking treatment if you think it could help you.